The taking of hostages in a cafe in Sydney Australia led to fears of backlash against the Australian Muslim community.

 I find it tragic that the cafe siege ended with three people dead.
 Perhaps it could have ended with fewer deaths.
 Perhaps we are lucky that there weren’t more.

 But the #Illridewithyou response shows that any challenge also presents an opportunity.
-And we each get to choose how we respond.
+And we each get to choose how we will respond.